“From Where to Eternity” Review

 However, they’ll be back to their old selves by next episode.
 Series creator David Chase wants us to know that people never change, even in the aftermath of a near-death experience.

 - Paulie rationalizes Chris’ vision by stating that he must’ve went to Purgatory.
 Tony, meanwhile, lies to Carmela and says that Chris had a vision of Heaven.
 Chris himself remains dead-set that he visited Hell.
+This knowledge will hang over his head for the rest of the series, though he’ll show no signs of trying to turn his life around.

 - Carmela has a change of heart by episode’s end, telling Tony that life is sacred and he shouldn’t get a vasectomy.
 She even floats the idea of possibly having another baby.

 - Tony and Big Pussy take turns shooting Matt Bevilacqua, who pisses his pants and cries out for his “mommy.”
 It’s the third murder that we’ve seen Tony commit, but it seems to weigh heavier on his psyche than the previous two, especially considering the semi-supernatural events that occur throughout the episode.
-This will be explored more next week.
+This will be explored in more detail next week.

 - Just like the Russian in the woods, “3 o’clock” will forever remain a misdirect.
 It provides no clues to the ambiguous series finale.
 In fact, it’s never mentioned again.
 However, a season six episode, “The Ride,” which once again focuses on Paulie’s spirituality, features some 3:00 imagery.
+And some say that the potential “members only” gunman in the series finale approaches Tony from a three o’clock direction.

-- Now that Matt Bevilacqua is dead, who takes the crown of show’s biggest douchebag?
+- Now that Matt Bevilacqua is dead, who takes the crown of the show’s biggest douchebag?
 For now, it has been passed on to Richie Aprile.

-- “From Where to Eternity” was written by Michael Imperioli, and directed by Henry J. Bronchtein.
+- “From Where to Eternity” was written by Michael Imperioli and directed by Henry J. Bronchtein.
 It was the first episode to be written by a cast member.
 Read my article on how Imperioli’s scriptwriting keenly mirrors his character’s own Hollywood aspirations.

 FAMOUS LAST WORDS